matthias-stemmler/annimate/docs/user-guide/src/troubleshooting.md

 To fix this, try to choose an option different from _Tokens (default)_ under "Segmentation".
 If there is no other option, check out the [previous point](#match-in-context-desired-segmentation-is-not-listed).

+### Match in context: Context window is smaller than expected

+If the "Context" columns in your CSV or Excel file contain fewer segmentation nodes than expected, this may be because you selected a non-standard segmentation where the context size cannot be measured in segmentation nodes for technical reasons and is measured in tokens instead.

+To fix this, increase the context size as needed.

 ### Corpus/document metadata: Column is empty

 If a [Corpus/document metadata](columns/metadata.md) column in your CSV or Excel file is empty, this may be because the selected meta annotation is present on a different level than you configured.
 For instance, you may have configured a "Document metadata" column, but the selected annotation may actually be present at the corpus level.